-Rip it Up editor and hip hop supremo, Philip Bell (DJ Sir-vere) drops his Top 10 selection of Aotearoa hip hop music videos.
+Rip it Up editor and hip hop supremo, Philip Bell (DJ Sir-Vere) drops his Top 10 selection of Aotearoa hip hop music videos.
 The clips mark the evolution of an indigenous style, from the politically conscious (Dam Native, King Kapisi) to the internationalists (Scribe, Savage).
 It includes iconic, award-winning efforts from directors Chris Graham, Jonathan King, and more.

-Directed by prolific music video maker and now feature film director Jonathan King, this clip won Best Video at the 1996 NZ Music Awards.
+Directed by prolific music video maker and now feature film director Jonathan King, this clip won Best Video at the 1997 NZ Music Awards.
 The sepia-tinged print, colonial photo studio-styled art direction and details (tokotoko and Edwardian suits) are beautifully realised and make for an effective back-drop to the song’s political lyrics.
-DJ Sir-vere: “an original Aotearoa classic”
+DJ Sir-Vere: “an original Aotearoa classic”

 Prolific music video director Sophie Findlay offers a humourous take on all those army film and TV shows (Full Metal Jacket, Tigerland et al) with the bad-arse drill sergeant and badgered recruits.
 Commanding Officer Mareko barks orders to the beat to his troops, The Deceptikonz.

-A simple but effective black and white video for this charity single aimed at encouraging young people to ‘Think Twice’ before committing a crime.
+Rebecca Gin created a simple but effective black and white video for this charity single, aimed at encouraging young people to ‘Think Twice’ before committing a crime.
 The line-up of singers and rappers is indeed all-star, and their mass performance footage is intercut with relevant street scenes illustrating the theme.
-Excellent performances from NZ hip-hop royalty: Che Fu, Scribe, P-Money, Savage and DJ Sir-vere (who initiated the project).
+The cast of New Zealand hip-hop royalty features Che Fu, Scribe, P-Money, Savage and DJ Sir-Vere (who initiated the project).

-Amidst a tale of despair in the city a staunch 'no nukes' message is delivered with aplomb by Che Fu in this performance-based promo for the DLT song: "Come test me like a bomb straight from Murda-roa / How comes I got cyclops fish in my water / A Nation of Pacific lambs to the slaughter / Three eyes for my son and an extra foot for my daughter".
-Helmed by acclaimed music video director Kerry Brown, bold urban-Pacific imagery augments the chart-topping track with the deceptively catchy chorus: "Living in the city ain't so bad ..."
+Amidst a tale of despair in the city, a staunch 'no nukes' message is delivered with aplomb by Che Fu in this performance-based promo for his collaboration with hip hop legend DLT.
+"Come test me like a bomb straight from Murda-roa / How comes I got cyclops fish in my water / A Nation of Pacific lambs to the slaughter / Three eyes for my son and an extra foot for my daughter".
+Acclaimed music video director Kerry Brown uses bold urban Pacific imagery to accompany this chart-topping track with its deceptively catchy chorus: "Living in the city ain't so bad ..."

 "Samoa mo Samoa!" — King Kapisi blends his Samoan roots with hip hop culture in this video shot on Samoa's ring roads.
 The hip hop music video standby of the drive-by gets revised Pasifika-style, and the fire poi, papase'ea sliding rocks, lavalava, coconuts, and colourful Apia buses make this clip staunchly fa'a Samoa.